codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was it called the dark ages?
-Because of all the knights.
+When you have a bladder infection, urine trouble.

 ## Daily Trivia

-What port does HTTP run on?
+Released in 2001, the first edition of Apple&#039;s Mac OS X operating system (version 10.0) was given what animal code name?
- 1. 443
+ 1. Puma
- 2. 53
+ 2. Tiger
- 3. 80
+ 3. Leopard
- 4. 23
+ 4. Cheetah

 <details>
   <summary>Answer</summary>
-  80
+  Cheetah
 </details>